 Power can turn one into a cruel, capricious person; spoiled.
 A person defeated by power dies without knowing how to conquer it.
 Power becomes a burden, as the person does not know when or how to use power appropriately.
 Power makes him a slave through the opinion of others.
 The person hates to be challenged by others yet at the same time he does not want to disappoint.

 In order to defeat this enemy, one has to defied it deliberately.
-One needs to realize that the power that he has was never part of one but there to be used.
-He must keep in line at all times while using all that which has learned.
+One needs to realize, the power that he has was never part of one, but there to be used.
+He must keep in line at all times while using all that which he has learned.

 One must learn to balance knowledge with experience.
 One must learn to live peacefully yet never allow atrocities to continue.
 One must learn not put weight in the opinions of others.

 In conquering the third enemy, one comes across the fourth and last enemy.

 4) OLD AGE.
 This enemy can be the cruelest of all.
 The one no one can defeat completely but only fight away.
 However if one has lived life conquering each of the previous three enemies, that person can have the peace of knowing that he has become a man of knowledge.
 Someone who has brought a little more light to the world.
 One has become a person who has shown others how to balance life; when to be peaceful, when to fight.
 Someone who knows there is more to life than what is seen; because of this he fears death no longer.
 When we lose our fear of death, we conquer our last enemy.

 At our last moment on this physical plain, if we have achieve clarity, balanced power and knowledge, we will enjoy pure peace without fear of crossing over.
 After all the end is only a new beginning!